TicThunderofSandCity/Support-Info/index.md

 If you have any questions, please contact us at the email address below and we will answer you as soon as possible.

-Support email ：BattlesofShachengcity@yeah.net
+Support email ：GloriousMoon actok@yeah.net

 ## About

-**Battles of Shacheng city**
+**Glorious Moon Tactok**

-Battles of Shacheng city Start here and try this simple game.
+Glorious Moon Tactok Start here and try this simple game.

 Gameplay: Find the same characters and click on them to complete a elimination.
 Eliminate all the same characters in the game and pass the level.